 Step 4 — Permit early, permit honestly

-In Minnetonka, Wayzata, and Edina, expect 6–10 weeks of permit review for a significant addition.
+In Minnetonka, Wayzata, and Orono, expect 6–10 weeks of permit review for a significant addition.
 Expect longer if you’re touching setbacks (variance), shoreline (DNR), or tree preservation.
-A few things that will slow you down:

 Step 5 — Decide where you’ll live

-Honest truth: most whole-home additions are hard to live through.
+Most whole-home additions are hard to live through.
 Dust walls help.
 Negative-pressure containment helps.
 But the mechanical upheaval of an addition typically means 2–6 weeks of significant kitchen, HVAC, or electrical disruption.
-Options:

 - Stay in place.
 Best for small additions (primary suite off the back, bump-out, screen porch).